mrspeaker/Omega500/README.md

 ## Getting Started

-Easiest way to start is to copy the `/ex/template` folder and rename it.
-The "game" displays the screen, which displays a player, which you control left/right with the keyboard keys.
+Easiest way to start is to copy the `/ex/template` folder (and rename it), then run it in your browser.
+Game on!
+The "game" displays a screen containing a player, which you control left/right with the keyboard keys.
 The `src` directory contains a main `Ω.Game` object, and a `Ω.Screen` object (called MainScreen) that contains a `Ω.Entity` object (called Player).

     - template
         - lib